jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 At some point we should add a due date but for now all we really need is an object with a text property and a property to store its state, ill just call it complete and default it to false.

-first we need to import the stuff we want to use
+First we need to import the stuff we want to use

 ```js
 const uuid = require('uuid')